-official A11 students assigned James Irwin Outlook email address are an (firstname.lastname@stu.jamesirwin.org).
+All students are assigned an official James Irwin Outlook email address for communication with teachers (firstname.lastname@stu.jamesirwin.org).
 Students are required to use their JI email address for all schoolwork, communications with faculty and staff, and remote learning.
 The JI email address account is securely monitored by a third-party vendor which immediately reports inappropriate content to the administration.
 If a student is found sending any inappropriate content, disciplinary consequences will apply.
 The JI email address also serves as the primary contact for any school messages or communications sent to students.